...

 The following are the different sections of this form:

-1. Section 1 – a General Denial as explained above it just means you are asking that your spouse put on evidence of the things they are saying in the original petition for divorce.
+1. Section 1 – A General Denial as explained above.
+It just means you are asking that your spouse put on evidence of the things they are saying in the original petition for divorce.

 3. Section 3 – Separate property – If you owned anything prior to marriage, inherited, or received gifts you should fill this section out.

 4. Section 4 – If you want to change your name back to a name you used prior to marriage you should fill this section out.
-It is a lot simpler and cheaper to restore your name during a divorce then it would be after a divorce.
+It is a lot simpler and cheaper to restore your name during a divorce than it would be after a divorce.

 5. Section 5 – Request for Judgment – This is just your request to the Court to give you the things you asked for above.